Distinctive pupil and microsaccade-rate signatures in self-recognition: Introduction

 For microsaccades during cognitive tasks, the baseline rate is usually around 1 per second (1~Hz).
 Changes in visual input, however, can strongly modulate the rate \citep{Engbert2003,Engbert2012,Martin2020}.
 In particular, any change in the display causes a temporary decrease in the microsaccade rate (MSR).
 The microsaccadic inhibition is followed by a rise in MSR, often exceeding the baseline rate.
 500-1000~ms after stimulus onset the MSR returns to its resting state.
-Display-change-related microsaccade inhibition is considered a reflexive response, generated at the level of the superior colliculus (SC) \citep{Laubrock2013, Rolfs2009}.
-The SC, aside from generating low-level oculomotor signals, receives input from various regions potentially conveying top-down information \citep{Sparks2002, Schall1995}.
-In summary, both previous behavioral data as well as our knowledge of the underlying neurophysiology suggest that pupil size and MSR could vary substantially across conditions during face recognition.
+While early research suggested that display-change-related microsaccade inhibition is generated at the level of the superior colliculus (SC) \citep{Laubrock2013, Rolfs2009}, more recent evidence shows that saccadic inhibition is unaffected by SC inactivation \citep{Hafed2013}.
+As a generating mechanism, \citet{Hafed2013} proposed that microsaccadic inhibition results from phase resetting of ongoing oscillatory motor programs.
+Furthermore, \citet{Buonocore2021, Buonocore2023} highlighted the role of brainstem mechanisms, such as omnipause neurons, in initiating the transient cessation of saccades in response to visual transients, effectively serving as a ``brake'' that resets motor plans.
+The SC receives input from various regions potentially conveying top-down information \citep{Sparks2002, Schall1995}, responds specifically to real-life objects like faces with early visual bursts \citep{Nguyen2012, Nguyen2014, Nguyen2016, Bogadhi2023} and may influence microsaccades indirectly.
+In summary, both previous behavioral data and our current understanding of the underlying neurophysiology suggest that pupil size and MSR could vary substantially across conditions during face recognition.

-Recent studies have explored pupil dilation and MSR in the context of face recognition, using a paradigm measuring reactions to rapid presentation of faces. \cite{Chen2023} showed streams of unknown faces, target faces, and a familiar face (the participants mother) and found that pupil dilation is modulated by face recognition, but found no effects on MSR. \cite{Rosenzweig2019} specifically probed for microsaccadic inhibition using a similar rapid presentation paradigm, where they compared (1) a pre-learned target face (the \enquote{terrorist}) within a set of 8 unknown faces \cite{Rosenzweig2019} or (2) a famous faces among unknown faces \cite{Rosenzweig2020}.
+Recent studies have explored pupil dilation and MSR in the context of face recognition, using a paradigm measuring reactions to rapid presentation of faces. \citet{Chen2023} showed streams of unknown faces, target faces, and a familiar face (the participants mother) and found that pupil dilation is modulated by face recognition, but found no effects on MSR. \citet{Rosenzweig2019} specifically probed for microsaccadic inhibition using a similar rapid presentation paradigm, where they compared (1) a pre-learned target face (the \enquote{terrorist}) within a set of 8 unknown faces \citep{Rosenzweig2019} or (2) a famous faces among unknown faces \citep{Rosenzweig2020}.
 They found evidence of stronger microsaccadic inhibition related to face familiarity.